First-order continuous- and discontinuous-Galerkin moment models for a linear kinetic equation: realizability-preserving splitting scheme and numerical analysis: Conclusions and outlook

 \section{Conclusions and outlook}

 We derived two classes of minimum-entropy moment models based on a continuous finite element basis as well as a discontinuous piece-wise linear basis.
 Both types of models are realizable, i.e., generated by a non-negative ansatz, such that important physical properties like positivity of mass are preserved.
-We demonstrated in various numerical tests in one and three dimensional geometry that those models are qualitatively competitive with the classical full-moment $\MN$ models of the same number of degrees of freedom if the solution of the kinetic equation only has a limited smoothness (since otherwise the $\MN$ models typically show spectral convergence).
-Additionally, the new models are much cheaper (wrt. running time) than the non-linear problems that have to be solved locally are much smaller and typically much easier to solve as well.
+We demonstrated in various numerical tests in one and three dimensional geometry that those models are qualitatively competitive with the classical full-moment $\Mn$ models of the same number of degrees of freedom if the solution of the kinetic equation only has a limited smoothness (since otherwise the $\Mn$ models typically show spectral convergence).
+Additionally, the new models are much cheaper (with respect to running time) than the full moment models since the non-linear problems that have to be solved locally are much smaller and typically much easier to solve as well.
+Consequently, the new models are considerably more efficient in the sense that they reach the same approximation error with much less computation effort.
 In particular, the partial moments $\PMMN$ show a linear relation between wall time and number of moments, which is also true for the hat function basis if only a first-order scheme is used.
 If a higher-order discretization in space and time is required, the partial moments appear to be the model of choice.
 However, in some cases the discontinuity in the basis functions may lead to severe problems, for example when collision is modeled with the Laplace-Beltrami operator \cite{Schneider2014}.
 In such cases, $\HFMN$ might be favorable.

 We provided a second-order realizability-preserving scheme by using a splitting technique and analytic solutions of the stiff part, combined with a realizability-preserving reconstruction scheme.
 Higher-order variants of this scheme can in principle be derived similarly, but we emphasize that we strictly focused on non-smooth problems, where the sense in applying schemes with (much) more than second order is questionable.